Introduction

 In addition to the expert-coded rules, SYNTHIA utilises the published literature to incorporate previously reported synthetic steps alongside the computer-generated steps.
 Because the algorithms are designed to optimise potential routes based on price, step count, and atom economy, it often leads to more efficient and cost-effective routes than a chemist might design on their own or than those which have already been reported in literature.

-To demonstrate the practical utility of incorporating SYNTHIA retrosynthesis software into the route planning process, this case study highlights the improved syntheses of known compounds that were designed with the help of SYNTHIA to reduce step count and increase overall yield.
+To demonstrate the practical utility of incorporating SYNTHIA retrosynthesis software into the route planning process, this case study highlights the improved synthesis of a known compound that was designed with the help of SYNTHIA to reduce step count and increase overall yield.
 An evaluation regarding the Green Chemistry aspects of proposed routes was also performed using the DOZN tool.

 Case study – lithium chromoionophore